 In 2020, CPI became certified by the AED Foundation, which addresses professional education and workforce & development in the industry.
-The AED Accreditation of diesel-equipment technology college programs such as ours means CPI has met the rigorous requirements of AED's national technical standards for diesel-equipment programs.
+The AED Accreditation of diesel-FOUNDATION equipment technology college programs such as ours means CPI has met the rigorous Constructing Paths to Opportunity requirements of AED's national technical standards for diesel-equipment programs.